 Early Entrance Primary Two (P2) Program Only

-Students who turn six (6) years of age between October 2 through December 1 who have not participated in the Early Entrance Primary One (P1) Program will be eligible to enroll in the Early Entrance Primary Two (P2) Program, provided (1) tuition, which is set annually by the Board, is paid; (2) criteria established by the Board are met; and (3) candidates have successfully completed a Kindergarten program in an accredited non-public or accredited out-of-state school.
+Students who have not participated in the Early Entrance Primary One (P1) Program will be eligible to enroll in the Early Entrance Primary Two (P2) Program, provided (1) tuition, which is set annually by the Board, is paid; (2) criteria established by the Board are met; and (3) candidates have successfully completed a Kindergarten program in an accredited non-public or accredited out-of-state school.
 Requests must be made, in writing, prior to the last day of the preceding school year.

 Final determination of placement will rest with the Principal and SBDM Council.